North Western University, Bangladesh

-North Western University (NWU) (নর্থ ওয়েস্টার্ন বিশ্ববিদ্যালয়), established in 2012, is the first private university of Khulna, Bangladesh.
+North Western University (NWU) (নর্থ ওয়েস্টার্ন বিশ্ববিদ্যালয়), established in 18th November 2012, is the first private university of Khulna, Bangladesh.
 It offers bachelor's degrees in ten subjects and master's degrees in six.
-One of the founders of the university was Talukder Abdul Khaleque, Bangladesh Awami League politician.
+One of the founders of the university was Talukder Abdul Khaleque, a Bangladesh Awami League politician.

 History

-North Western University, Khulna the first full-fledged private university in Khulna, university was established on 18 November 2012.
-The University Started Academic Activities from Spring Semester, 2013.

-The Government of the People's Republic of Bangladesh approved the establishment of North Western University under Private University Act.
+The government of Bangladesh approved the establishment of North Western University under Private University Act.
 2010.

+North Western University, Khulna the first full-fledged private university in Khulna, was established on 18 November 2012.

+The university started academic activities from the spring semester, 2013.

-The university started its activities with 4 faculties, 12 departments, 67 full-time teachers, 61 part-time teachers and 489 students.
-At present the university consists of 4 faculties, 14 departments.
-The number of students and teachers have risen to about 5000 and 140 respectively.
+The university started with 4 faculties, 67 full-time teachers, and 489 students.
+In 2018, it added the Faculty of Health Science with the Department of Public Health.
+As of 2025, enrollment was 2,500.

-The first fresh admission classes had 489 students enrolled in 12 Departments: Business Administration 62 students, BA Hons in English 9 students, MA in English 5 students, LLB 51 students, MBA-1 Year 27 students, EMBA 31 students, MBA-2 Year 11 students, MDS 7 students, Computer Science & Engineering 92 students, Electrical & Electronic Engineering 150 students, Civil Engineering 84 students.

 Campus

 The university is on 236, M.A Bari Road, Khulna 9100.
 It has two commercial buildings with one administrative buildings.